hbctraining/DGE_workshop_salmon_online/lessons/functional_analysis_2019.md

 **Step 1:** Calculation of enrichment score:

 An enrichment score for a particular gene set is calculated by walking down the list of log2 fold changes and increasing the running-sum statistic every time a gene in the gene set is encountered and decreasing it when genes are not part of the gene set.
-The size of the increase/decrease is determined by magnatude of the log2 fold change.
-Larger log2 fold changes will result in larger increases or decreases.
+The size of the increase/decrease is determined by magnitude of the log2 fold change.
+Larger (positive or negative) log2 fold changes will result in larger increases or decreases.
 The final enrichment score is where the running-sum statistic is the largest deviation from zero.

 **Step 2:** Estimation of significance:

 The significance of the enrichment score is determined using permutation testing, which performs rearrangements of the data points to determine the likelihood of generating an enrichment score as large as the enrichment score calculated from the observed data.
-Essentially, for this step, the first permutation would reorder the log2 fold changes corresponding to the different genes and reordering the gene ranks and calculation of the enrichment score.
-The second permutation would reorder the log2 fold changes again and recalculate the enrichment score, and this would continue for the total number of permutations run.
+Essentially, for this step, the first permutation would reorder the log2 fold changes and randomly assign them to different genes, reorder the gene ranks based on these new log2 fold changes, and recalculate the enrichment score.
+The second permutation would reorder the log2 fold changes again and recalculate the enrichment score again, and this would continue for the total number of permutations run.
 Therefore, the number of permutations run will increase the confidence in the signficance estimates.

 **Step 3:** Adjust for multiple test correction